fnccpp/qdorg/README.md

 <img src="https://github.com/fnccpp/organik/blob/master/Organik.gif" width="320" height="380">

-It's supposed to stay in the background.
-It makes sense to execute it at Windows startup.
-To do so, copy a link to the executable in your startup folder:
+You may want it to be executed automatically at Windows startup.
+To do so, create a link to the executable in your startup folder:

 ```sh
 C:\Users\%username%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup